danielwwong/CS586Project1/README.md

 ![img](https://github.com/danielwwong/CS586Project1/blob/master/descriptiveFigures/result(interval%3D0.5%20top20).png)

 The games that have the price of $0-$20 is included.
 The price interval is $0.5. **The games that have the price within $0-$20 is 95.62% of all games.**

+---
+Notes
+===

+- May add histograms later.
+- The chart of number of games purchased per user is not generated because of lack of data.
+- The chart of account value (total money spent on purchasing games per user is not generated because of lack of data.